Group Member Evaluation structures the process for students giving feedback on their peers' skills.

 For this step, it is also possible to set a deadline.
 Students will not be able to write a reflection after the deadline passed.
 Note that students can still view the feedback and their reflection after the deadline.
 If you do not set a deadline, students can write and/or edit their reflection indefinitely.

-Step 4: Reflections on the assignment (optional)
+Step 4: Reflection on activity (optional)

 Writing a reflection is a valuable step to end an assignment with.
 The student can for instance write a reflection on how the whole process of giving feedback went.
 This step can be added through clicking on the purple-circle-plus-button (at the end of the final step).
-The option of ‘Reflections on the activity’ will be then visible (see images below).
+The option of ‘Reflection on activity’ will be then visible (see images below).

 In the image below, you can see that it can have a deadline, as well as a required length of words.
 There is also a description field in which you can specify what you want students to reflect on regarding the assignment.
 Students can start with this step when they completed step 2: 'Give feedback to your(self and) peers'.